raik383h/Spring2019CourseProjectTDA/README.md

 Run `cd Spring2019CourseProjectTDA`.

-Run `git remote remote`.
+Run `git remote remove origin`.
 This disconnects your copy of the repository from the original repository.

 Create a private repository under your account on GitHub.
 Name it `Spring2019CourseProjectTDA`.